apache/storm/external/storm-hdfs/README.md

 `AvroUtils.addAvroKryoSerializations(conf);`

 By default Storm will use the ```GenericAvroSerializer``` to handle serialization.
 This will work, but there are much faster options available if you can pre-define the schemas you will be using or utilize an external schema registry.
-An implementation using the Confluent Schema Registry is provided, but others can be implemented and provided to Storm.

 Please see the javadoc for classes in org.apache.storm.hdfs.avro for information about using the built-in options or creating your own.